 Green’s legacy wasn’t entirely a negative one.
 In the Panic of 1907, Green helped bail out the city of New York by lending out her own money when banks refused to do so.

-She was also one of the earliest practitioners of value investing, according to Investopedia, and built her vast fortune through a combination of talent and hard work.
+She was also one of the earliest practitioners of value investing and built her vast fortune through a combination of talent and hard work.
 And she famously believed that women should learn about business, saying, “a girl should be brought up as to be able to make her own living, whether or not she’s going to inherit a fortune.”

 Hetty Green died in July 1916, leaving behind an estate reportedly worth $100 million – the equivalent of about $2.7 billion today – that was split between her two children, who enjoyed the money far more than their mother had.